 I would first attend a few support groups like Alcoholics Anonymous, Narcotics Anonymous, or a local church recovery group.
 You can just sit and listen, you do not need to talk or give anybody any information about you.
 But remember that closed mouths don't get fed.

-Most places offer many forms of meth treatment such as inpatient treatment, outpatient treatment, detox facilities, halfway houses, and sober living homes.
+Most places offer many forms of methamphetamine treatment such as inpatient treatment, outpatient treatment, detox facilities, halfway houses, and sober living homes.

 Inpatient treatment is where you can reside at a facility under supervision and counseling from certified professionals.